miohtama/opsec/source/web/index.rst

 **The administration site is not easily accessible to public?** Yes / No

 Many common software platforms come with the default administration site in a location like */admin/*.
 If the administrative URLs are well-known the attacker can exploit this and guess weak administration interface HTTP endpoints to exploit those.
 The administration interface should be in non-guessable, non-end user visible, URL.
-Furthermore the additional access restrictions can be placed (see Team security chapter).
+Furthermore the additional access restrictions can be placed with two-factor authentication, VPN and IP restrictions (see :doc:`Team security <../team/index>`).

 Applies for: Everyone

+Related incidences:

+- :ref:`veeder-root`